Sahil2210517/job-portal/README.md

 ## Getting Started

-Follow the steps below to run the project locally.
+Follow the steps below to set up the project locally.

 ---